January 1, 2021

 There’s also the less-glamorous, hard costs like: concrete, insulation, and electrical work.
 These are required for every project and they cost money, too.
 The proper framing and structures need to be the foundation (pun intended) for your beautiful floors and fixtures.
 While these hard costs are less negotiable, the soft costs are all up to you.

 Now, let’s talk numbers.
-The figures we list below are averages found in Remodeling Magazine’s 2020 Cost vs. Value Report, which is a helpful guide that compares remodeling prices nationally and regionally each year.
+The figures we list below are average costs found in Remodeling Magazine’s 2021 Cost vs. Value Report, which is a helpful guide that compares remodeling prices nationally and regionally each year.
 We find the numbers in this report to be truthful and a great starting point.
-When looking at costs in any report, remember that pricing is dependent on many interconnected factors.
+When looking at renovation costs in any report, remember that pricing is dependent on many interconnected factors.
 Remodeling an older home almost always comes with additional challenges beyond the normal scope of a project (i.e. mold, a failing furnace, etc).
-A contingency fund of 10% is always recommended, though we’re recommending an even higher contingency this year as prices fluctuate uncontrollably due to the pandemic.
+A contingency fund of at least 10% is always recommended, though we’re recommending an even higher contingency this year as prices fluctuate uncontrollably due to the pandemic.

 Each type has a “Project Description” including the size, scope, and quality of materials.
 Note that quartz countertops, white cabinets, built-ins, and other standards you see in beautiful Pinterest images fall often into the “upscale” category in this report.
 Those are the numbers we’ve pulled from the report below, because that is what most people want when remodeling their forever home.
 Don’t be deterred though, the word upscale is not synonymous with high-end necessarily.
 A good designer will save you money by only showing you the layout and materials within your budget.